Brailsford

 Brailsford (52°58′16″N 1°37′26″W) is a small red-brick village and civil parish in Derbyshire on the A52 midway between Derby and Ashbourne.
 The parish also includes Brailsford Green.
 The civil parish population at the 2011 Census was 1,118.
 The village has a pub, a golf club, a post office and a school.

-There are many fine houses in the district including two 20th-century country houses: Brailsford Hall built in 1905 in Jacobean style, and Culland Hall.
+Toponymy

+The name Brailsford was recorded in the Domesday Book of 1086 as Breilesfordham, in which the two specific elements are Old English ford and ham ("homestead").
+The first part of the name appears to be from a derivative of OE byrgels ("burial mound") but, as with Brailes (Warwickshire), this element may be a Common Brittonic compound name from the elements brigo- ("hill") and lisso ("hall, court").